 Before we teach you how to fix the Windows Defender Error Code 0x8e5e021f, we want to share the simplest way to resolve the issue.
 Some users reported that rebooting the system a couple of times had helped them to get rid of the problem.
 You can also try scanning your enztire system for malware.
 Of course, you will need a third-party anti-virus to do this, especially since Windows Defender is malfunctioning.

 There are many anti-virus programs out there, but Auslogics Anti-Malware is among the few you can rely on completely.
 This tool has been designed to detect malicious items you would never suspect existed.
 No matter how discreetly the viruses operate in the background, Auslogics Anti-Malware will be able to spot them.
-What’s more, this software program was designed by a certified Microsoft Gold Application Developer.
+What’s more, this software program was designed by a certified Microsoft Silver Application Developer.
 So, you can trust that it won’t come into conflict with Windows Defender.

 Solution 1: Restarting the Security Center Service